 King's believes that every student can be a leader in their chosen field, and be a person of influence in their generation.
-From Prep students helping preschoolers on their Orientation Day to Primary Captains representing the College, leadership development is an integral part of every area of King's.
+Leadership skills integration is part of student life at King's and starts as young as Prep, where students help our preschoolers on their Orientation Day, through to Year 6, where our Primary Captains represent the College.

 Prep students support and guide Pre Prep children as they transition to school

 In Year 6 - the last year of Primary School - all our students are given the opportunity to become school leaders.
 Students are taught basic leadership principles such as initiating, encouraging and organising.
 All students who pass the leadership program are awarded badges, which are pinned to their school uniforms.